sporto/elm-tutorial/signals/mailboxes.md

 ## Addresses

-An `Address` is a pointer to an specific signal.
+An address is a pointer to an specific signal.
 It allows us to send __messages__ to that signal.
 TODO: HOW DO YOU OBTAIN AN ADDRESS

 ## Addresses